This article is outdated. We'll update it soon.

 A Fluid handle is an object that holds a reference to a collaborative object, such as a DataObject or a distributed data structure (DDS).

-The primary use case for handles in the Fluid Framework is for storing a DataObject, or a DDS, into another DDS.
+The primary use case for handles in the Fluid Framework is for storing a DDS or DataObject into another DDS.
 This section covers how to consume and use Fluid handles.

 Why use Fluid handles?

 Shared objects, such as Data Objects or DDSes, cannot be stored directly in another DDS.
 There are two primary reasons for this:

 - Content stored in a DDS needs to be serializable.
 Complex objects and classes should never be directly stored in a DDS.

 - Frequently the same shared object (not merely a copy) has to be available in different DDSes.
 The only way to make this possible is to store references (which is what a handle is) to the collaborative objects in the DDSes.

 Handles encapsulate where the underlying object instance exists within the Fluid runtime and how to retrieve it.
 This reduces the complexity from the caller by abstracting away the need to know how to make a

 requestto the Fluid runtime to retrieve the object.

 Handles enable the underlying Fluid runtime to build a dependency hierarchy.
 This will enable us to add garbage collection to the runtime in a future version.